JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ### BRE Sunlight/Daylight
 Show in detail how the private high-rise blocks on the park front will seriously affect daylight in the affordable units behind.

+Policy A6.7.8 of the AAAP says _"At least 75% of apartments in each development should have dual aspect."_
+How many of the homes on the FDS are due to be dual aspect?

 ### Sustainable Energy
 Show how the sustainable energy requirements of the AAAP are not being adhered to - ie. biomass (see draft blog on phase 1a missing biomass)

 [This press release](http://www.24housing.co.uk/news/first-new-homes-completed-on-aylesbury-estate/) says that biomass was to be provided on phase 1a but we know from classeur blog post that biomass was never provided.

+In its [Energy Strategy](/img/aylesburyenergystrategy2.pdf) submitted pursuant to conditions of the S106 agreement, NHHT says that the zero carbon homes requirement has been removed.

 ### Cycling Infrastructure
 What does the AAAP say about cycling infrastructure and other transport infrastructure?